canyudeguang/Smart_Lock/README.md

 Assembly Instructions
 -----------------------------------------------------------------------------
-    According to the above table, install the jumper of QCA4020 board.
-Note that J3 and J1 are for servo
+Install the jumper of QCA4020 development kit and connect the servo motor to QCA4020 as described in the part
-    motor connecting to QCA4020 board.
+"Build/Assembly Instructions" of "CDB20_Project_Content_SmartLock.docx".

 Usage Instructions
 --------------------------